IanNoble-Visium/-TRUCONTEXT-DEMO/README.md

 - **🔄 Graceful Fallbacks**: Heuristic suggestions when AI service is unavailable
 - **📖 Documentation Links**: Direct links to API key registration and setup guides

+#### 📋 **Copy-to-Clipboard Feature for Dashboard Prompts**

+Every AI-generated dashboard card includes a convenient copy-to-clipboard feature for the natural language prompt that created it:

+**Features:**
+- **📝 Dual Icon Display**: Info icon (ℹ️) shows the full prompt in a tooltip, Copy icon (📋) copies it to clipboard
+- **🎨 Visual Design**: Blue info icon for viewing, green copy icon for copying
+- **✅ Success Feedback**: Toast notification confirms successful copy: "Copied to clipboard - Prompt copied successfully"
+- **🔄 Works Everywhere**: Available in both builder mode and saved dashboard views

+**How to Use:**
+1. **View the Prompt**: Hover over the blue info icon (ℹ️) to see the full natural language prompt
+2. **Copy the Prompt**: Click the green copy icon (📋) next to it
+3. **Confirmation**: Success toast appears confirming the copy
+4. **Paste Anywhere**: Use Ctrl+V (or Cmd+V on Mac) to paste the prompt elsewhere

+**Use Cases:**
+- **Testing**: Copy prompts to test in other AI tools or query builders
+- **Documentation**: Save prompts for documentation or training materials
+- **Sharing**: Share successful prompts with team members via email, chat, or collaboration tools
+- **Debugging**: Copy prompts to analyze what generated specific results
+- **Recreation**: Reuse successful prompts to create similar cards in other dashboards
+- **Learning**: Study effective prompt patterns for better AI dashboard generation

+**Technical Details:**
+- Uses browser's native `navigator.clipboard.writeText()` API
+- Graceful error handling if clipboard access is denied
+- Works across all modern browsers (Chrome, Firefox, Safari, Edge)
+- No external dependencies or permissions required

 ### 🤖 **AI-Powered Icon Generation (v4.0) - ENHANCED!**
 - **🎯 Seamless Single-Dialog Workflow**: Complete redesign eliminating page refreshes and navigation
 - **👁️ In-Dialog Preview System**: Generated icons display immediately within the same modal